Review · Heybike

 Power and battery

 750W rear hub is generous for the price tier — equivalent torque to bikes that cost $200 more.
-The 692 Wh battery (48V × 14.4Ah) sits inside the seat tube, so there's no awkward external pack.
-Heybike claims 45 mi range, owner reports cluster at 28-35 mi at PAS 3 with occasional throttle.
+The 624 Wh battery (48V × 13Ah) sits inside the seat tube, so there's no awkward external pack.
+Heybike claims up to 70 mi range; owner reports cluster at 28-35 mi at PAS 3 with occasional throttle, so a 50-mile realistic estimate is what we plan around.
 Cold weather under 40°F drops another 15%.
-Class 3 (28 mph) throttle is on tap — verify your state allows it before relying on the top speed.
+With Class 3 unlocked the throttle tops out near 20 mph and pedal-assist reaches 28 mph — verify your state allows Class 3 before relying on the top speed.

 Folding and transport